nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

      6.	 createMeeting

-•	It is Post function is for creating video meeting/online meeting
+•	It is Post function is for creating video meeting/online meeting it's created using big blue buttton apis

  | API Title   | createMeeting                                               |